michael-rubel/livewire-best-practices/README.md

 ---
 ### 🧪 Always write feature tests
-Even simple tests such as [this one](https://laravel-livewire.com/docs/2.x/testing#testing-passed-data) can help you a lot when you change something in the component.
+Even simple tests can help you a lot when you change something in the component.
-Livewire has a very simple yet powerful [testing API](https://laravel-livewire.com/docs/2.x/testing#introduction).
-The [Missing Livewire Assertions](https://github.com/christophrumpel/missing-livewire-assertions) package may help you extend the set of available testing methods.
+Livewire has a very simple yet powerful [testing API](https://livewire.laravel.com/docs/testing).

 ---
 > 🔨 Are you working with Livewire on a daily basis?
 PRs are welcome.\